 Academic visibility is important these days, for untenured early career scholars especially.
 Yet, activities such as presenting and conferences and publishing articles are at times difficult to reconcile with finishing a dissertation.

-ESEH-NEXTGATe created a central platform for PhD candidates in the field of environmental history to inform the larger research community about their work and their research interest: the ESEH Dissertation Database, linked to and accessible through the ESEH website.
+We welcome not only dissertations that are written strictly within environmental history but also interdisciplinary dissertation projects that examine aspects of environmental, technological, economic, political, and cultural history.
 Even though European scholars are our main audience, the database is open to all environmental humanities scholars.
-With a broad, international scope, we hope to strengthen the ties between scholars from European, Asia, Africa, Australia, Latin and North America, and elsewhere.
+With a broad, international scope, we hope to strengthen the links between European, Asian, African, Latin and North American and other scholars.

 For further information, feel free to contact the dissertation database coordinators:

 - Monique Palma (NOVA University of Lisbon, Portugal) at firstname.lastname@example.org